Athletic Director & Head Coach

 I’ve coached riders to over 100 National championship podiums (we stopped counting) and over 20 gold medals there.
 I’ve also coached riders to more than 100 State Championships.
 I’ve coached 15 riders to world championships, including a podium performance there.
 I’ve had riders represent USA at the World Championships every year since 2007, and this is from someone who isn’t currently on USAC staff, and I’m not a former pro.
 I’m not politically connected to the inside track of USAC, and while we’ve done well to have many riders in the national program, we’ve also dedicated ourselves to help athletes make it to the elite ranks outside of that program.
 If you don’t give up, we won’t either.

-Ultimately, over 17 years of full time coaching in cycling (25+ years of coaching total), and with my teaching and planning background, and as a team director, I’ve learned that there isn’t one type of coach that works for all.
-I don’t have one way I coach, as I believe in doing what is best for the rider.
-If you need someone to yell at you to get you to do what you hired me to do, I’m not the coach for you.
+Ultimately, over 19 years of full time coaching in cycling (27+ years of coaching total), and with my teaching and planning background, and as a team director, I’ve learned that there isn’t one type of coach that works for all.
+I don’t have one way I coach, as I believe in doing what is best for the athlete.
+However, if you need someone to yell at you to get you to do what you hired me to do, I’m not the coach for you.
 I’m a hugger.
 I’ve also been understanding when the weather was atrocious, and then said, “go out anyway.”